 - 1 cup coarsely ground coffee

-- 1 cup 205° water (simmering, not boiling), optional but recommended
+- 1 cup simmering water, optional but recommended

 - 6 – 7 cups cold water

 Place the coffee grounds in a clean glass container and pour in the hot water; let stand 10 minutes.
 You’ll see the coffee swell and bubble up.
-That’s called “bloom.”
+This is called blooming.

 Test Kitchen Tip: While many cold brew recipes don’t use any hot water, we like the effect.
 The near-boiling water releases carbon dioxide in the grounds, extracting more flavor from the beans.
 If you want to use cold water only, simply skip this step and add an extra cup of cold water to this recipe.